Cranbury in Middlesex County, New Jersey — The American Northeast (Mid-Atlantic)

 Brainerd Cemetery contains, among its grave markers, the monuments and headstones of pastors of the church, early settlers, and those who served our country during and since the American Revolution.
 (Marker Number 238.)

 Topics and series.
-This memorial is listed in these topic lists: Cemeteries & Burial Sites • Churches & Religion • War, US Civil • War, US Revolutionary.
+This memorial is listed in these topic lists: Cemeteries & Burial Sites • Religion & Religious Structures • War, US Civil • War, US Revolutionary.
 In addition, it is included in the American Presbyterian and Reformed Historic Sites series list.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Cranberry Mills (about 500 feet away, measured in a direct line); Site of Encampment (about 700 feet away); The Cranbury Dam (about 800 feet away); Site of House of Dr. Hezekiah Stites (approx. 0.2 miles away); Parsonage Barn (approx. ¼ mile away); Todd Beamer (approx. 0.4 miles away); The Second Presbyterian Church of Cranbury (approx. half a mile away); Hightstown (approx. 2.6 miles away).
+At least 8 other markers are within walking distance of this marker: Cranberry Mills (about 500 feet away, measured in a direct line); Site of Encampment (about 700 feet away); The Cranbury Dam (about 800 feet away); Site of House of Dr. Hezekiah Stites (approx. 0.2 miles away); Parsonage Barn (approx. Ό mile away); Todd Beamer (approx. 0.4 miles away); Second Presbyterian Church of Cranbury (approx. half a mile away); a different marker also named The Second Presbyterian Church of Cranbury (approx. half a mile away).
 Touch for a list and map of all markers in Cranbury.

 The following text is taken from the Presbyterian Historical Society website: